AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 	- Navigate to the page "CLOUDWAN -> Register"

-	- Find the panel "Delete Function -> 2> De-register a Branch Router"
+	- Find the panel "Delete Function -> 2> De-register a Device"

 	- Select the Managed CloudN device on the Branch Name dropdown menu